South Florida Privacy Hedge Specialists

 What we install most often, and why

-On a typical month, the great majority of our installs are Clusia on sunny yards, Podocarpus on shaded or tall formal yards, and combination plans that use Clusia for privacy and Areca palm for tropical height.
+On a typical month, the great majority of our installs are Clusia on sunny yards, Podocarpus on shaded or tall formal yards, Cocoplum on direct coastal yards and FFL-aligned properties, and combination plans that use Clusia for privacy and Areca palm for tropical height.
 This is not a marketing preference.
 It is what works reliably on South Florida homes.

 If you are making this decision for your yard, the ranking above is the real answer from inside the work.
-Start with Clusia unless something about your yard points somewhere else, and use the decision flow to confirm.
+Start with Clusia unless something about your yard points somewhere else, and use the quick picker or decision flow to confirm.

 Best privacy hedge, quick answers.